 *The math / science faculty strongly recommend that these courses, especially anatomy, physiology and microbiology, be completed during separate terms.
 A large number of students who have attempted two or more of these classes in a single term, particularly if they have been working while enrolled in college, have experienced serious academic difficulty.

-Students must be in good academic standing (not on academic probation) to be eligible for application to the nursing program at Ventura College.
+Note: Students must be in good academic standing (not on academic probation) to be eligible for application to the nursing program at Ventura College.
 All applicants must contact the nursing counselor for specific admission information regarding the nursing program.

 Additional courses required for those enrolled in the ADN program are listed below.
 With the exception of human development, students may complete these additional courses before or after acceptance into the nursing program.
 The School of Nursing recommends that students complete as many courses as possible before acceptance as scheduling may be a major problem once admitted to the program.
 Completion of these courses after completion of the nursing program delays the licensure examination.
 Students who delay taking the licensure examination have a significantly higher risk of not passing it.
 These Ventura College courses, listed with the comparable courses from Moorpark (MC) and Oxnard (OC) Colleges, are:

-a) Growth & development across the lifespan: (CDV 03 or PSY V05) (PSY M07 - MC; Psy R108 [Developmental Psychology] - OC)
+- Growth & Development Across the Lifespan: (CDV 03 or PSY V05) (PSY M07 - MC; Psy R108 [Developmental Psychology] - OC)

 - ENGL V01A ‑ (ENGL V02 or V03 not acceptable); (ENGL M01A or M01AH ‑ MC; ENGL R101 ‑ OC)

-c) PSY V01 (PSY M01 - MC; PSY R101 ‑ OC)
+- PSY V01 (PSY M01 - MC; PSY R101 ‑ OC)

-d) ANTH V02 or SOC V01 or V02 or V03 OR AES V11 (ANTH M02 or SOC M01, M02, M08 ‑ MC; ANTH R102 or SOC R101, R102, R103 ‑ OC)
+- ANTH V02 or SOC V01 or V02 or V03 OR AES V11 (ANTH M02 or SOC M01, M02, M08 ‑ MC; ANTH R102 or SOC R101, R102, R103 ‑ OC)

 - COMM V01(Introduction to Speech) or V10 (COMM M01 or M02 or M07 ‑ MC; COMM R101 ‑ OC).

 Additional courses required by Ventura College for the AS degree are:

-a) Humanities ‑ 6 units
+- Humanities ‑ 6 units

-1 course in Fine or Performing Arts (see AA/AS Check Sheet)
+- 1 course in Fine or Performing Arts (see AA/AS Check Sheet)

-1 Humanities elective (see AA/AS Check Sheet)
+- 1 Humanities elective (see AA/AS Check Sheet)

-c) American History and Institutions ‑ 1 course (see AA/AS Check Sheet)
+- American History and Institutions ‑ 1 course (see AA/AS Check Sheet)

-(1) Reading ‑ satisfactory completion of degree requirements
+- Reading ‑ satisfactory completion of degree requirements

-(2) Written expression ‑ satisfactory completion of ENGL V01A
+- Written expression ‑ satisfactory completion of ENGL V01A

-(3) Mathematics ‑ satisfactory completion of MATH V35, MATH V03 or MATH V03A – V03E, Math V12, Math V13B
+- Mathematics ‑ satisfactory completion of MATH V35, MATH V03 or MATH V03A – V03E, Math V12, Math V13B

-Can I take Anatomy and Physiology together, as a combined course?
+Q. Can I take Anatomy and Physiology together, as a combined course?

-No. Please contact the nursing counselors for further information.
+A. No. Please contact the nursing counselors for further information.

-Do you have a wait list?
+Q. Do you have a wait list?

-Yes, we have a wait list.
+A. Yes, we have a wait list.

 - The School of Nursing will admit a minimum of 75% of students based on enhanced admission criteria.

-1. All students will be added to an existing wait list.
+- All students will be added to an existing wait list.

-3. 75% of the entering class will be based on the students with the highest scores from the multi-criteria ranking.These students will be admitted FIRST to the nursing program.
+- 75% of the entering class will be based on the students with the highest scores from the multi-criteria ranking.These students will be admitted FIRST to the nursing program.

-4. 25% of the entering class will be admitted based on their position on the wait list.
+- 25% of the entering class will be admitted based on their position on the wait list.